Apple Developer Forums

 • Threads you’re watching.
 (This list is private.)

 In addition, you have the option of adding your location and a link to your product page or developer page on the App Store.
-You can also choose to show the last time you were online and how long you’ve been a forums user.
+You can also choose to display the last time you were online and how long you’ve been a forums user alongside your account membership status.
 Profiles are searchable and can be viewed by anyone.

 Questions and replies

 Before asking a question, search for similar questions on the forums to see if answers may already be available.
-If there are no similar questions, click the “Post” button on the top-right corner of the page, enter your question, and tag it appropriately.
+If there are no similar questions, click the Post button on the top-right, enter your question, then tag it appropriately.

-When replying to a question, read the question carefully and ensure that your reply addresses what is being asked.
+When replying to a question, read the question carefully and ensure that your reply addresses what’s being asked.
 Make sure your replies are as complete and helpful as possible.
 Try to mention any limitations, assumptions, or simplifications.

 Formatting